gluestack/gluestack-ui/packages/unstyled/pin-input/README.md

   Input: TextInput,
 });

-// Using the input component
-export default () => (
+// Using the pin-input component export default () => (
   <PinInputField>
     <PinInputFieldInput />